coreos/docs/quay-enterprise/upgrade-quay.md

 ## The upgrade process

-1. Visit the [Quay Enterprise Releases](https://tectonic.com/quay-enterprise/releases/) page and note the latest version of Quay Enterprise.
+1. Visit the [Quay Enterprise Releases][releases] page and note the latest version of Quay Enterprise.
 2. Shutdown the Quay Enterprise cluster: Remove **all** containers from service.
 3. On a **single** node, run the newer version of Quay Enterprise.
 4. Quay Enterprise will perform any necessary database migrations before bringing itself back into service.